nicolacimmino/RotaryEncoder/README.md

 So, simply by reading the value of B on the rising edge of A we can determine the direction of rotation.
 You can see an example of this in `Encode1x.ino` where an interrupt is attacched to the A signal rising edge.
 When the interrupt triggers the ISR we count one event determing the direction of travel by reading B.

+When moving to 2x decoding we will need to determine the direction of travel by looking at B, as above, for the rising edge and the B negated on the falling edge, as should become apparent from the timing diagram below.
+You can see an example of this in `Encode2x.ino`.

 ![2x-CW](documentation/2x-CW.png)

+Finally, moving to 4x encoding is just one more step forward from the above progression.
+We will need to determine the rotation based on B values on A edges and on A values on B edges.
+You can see an example of this in `Encode4x.ino`.

 ![4x-CW](documentation/4x-CW.png)